ms1963/SleepyPico/README.md

 The OLED SSD1306 display is turned off and on to reduce energy consumption.

 ## Example
-Here is an example how to use the Sleep class.
-A detailed example is provided by sleepypico.cpp.
+Here is an example how to use the Sleep class  (a more detailed example is provided by sleepypico.cpp):